open-cluster-management-io/policy-collection/README.md

-# policy-collections
+# Policy Collection
-Collections of policy examples for Open Cluster Management
+A collection of policy examples for Open Cluster Management